Longfilename/short-documentation/README.md

 $ gulp                   # run gulp (browser will open a page index, and the documentation);
 ```

-At this point, the `config-yeoman.json` file is no longer needed.
+At this point, the `config-yeoman.json` file is no longer needed, you can delete it.
 A new module, or a new page can be added manually.

 ## License